 Eta Compute was founded in 2015 with the vision that the proliferation of intelligent devices at the network edge will make daily life safer, healthier, comfortable and more convenient without sacrificing privacy and security.
 It’s recently launched DIAL™ Technology is the world’s lowest power embedded platform that delivers significantly more machine intelligence to energy-constrained products.
 For a given power source, DIAL delivers the most compute power enabling local intelligence on the device which increases accuracy and speed of decisions.
 Processing at the network edge also reduces power hungry RF transmissions extending battery life while improving security and privacy.

-Eta Compute is fueled by a team of world leaders in machine learning, CPU and SoC architects, analog and digital designers, most with more than 20 years experience.
+Eta Compute is fueled by a team of world leaders in machine learning, CPU and SoC architects, analog and digital designers, averaging more than 20 years experience.
 More than 60% of Eta Compute’s engineering team holds a Ph.D.

 David Baker, Ph.D., is the Chief Architect at Eta Compute, where he develops asynchronous processors, and standard logic for energy constrained applications.
 Prior to Eta Compute, Dr. Baker held a number of founder, vice president and director positions at Ambiq Micro, Firefly CPU, Green Hills Software, Legerity, Inc., SigmaTel, Inc., Brooktree, Compaq Computers, and IBM and others.
 Dr. Baker earned his bachelor’s degree in electrical and electronics engineering from New Mexico State University, and both his master’s and doctorate degrees in electrical and electronics engineering from The University of Texas at Austin.
 He has been awarded more than 40 patents.